letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 to prove that features don't exist.
 If for example I wrote a test to prove that scopes aren't implemented, then I would need to delete that test when scopes are added.

-Most of the these tools only apply to tests starting in 0 test_0000.py to test_0999.py, this gives us 1000 tests following the format and gives us room for any tests that will not be linting themselves.
+Most of the these tools only apply to test numbers begging with 0. (test_0000.py - test_0999.py).

-We need tests for various other interfaces in the main package, as well as tests for the testing tools and neither of these will use the template methodology laid out in this doc.
+This testing methodology only tests IceBrakes linter ability.
+I realize that I should write tests outside of the scope of linting as well.
+Those tests will not use the method laid out below.

 There are two main python files in src/tests
     template.py (a sample test)